Democrats Demolish The 'Orange Curtain' In Orange County

 Reflecting on this shift, Lou Cannon, the longtime documentor of California politics and Reagan, in particular, recalled what a state senator from Orange County told him in the 1960s.

-"He said he joined the John Birch Society because he wanted to get the middle of the road vote in Orange County," Cannon said, referencing the anti-communist ultraconservative group that had a large presence in Orange County at the time.
+"He said he joined the John Birch Society because he wanted to get the middle-of-the-road vote in Orange County," Cannon said, referencing the anti-communist ultraconservative group that had a large presence in Orange County at the time.

 It was a joke, but it came from a place of truth.
 Driven by white flight from Los Angeles to the north, Orange County was transformed from orchards and grazing land into affluent suburbs.
 Its conservative voters helped shape the Reagan-era GOP and fund its campaigns in California and the nation.